Car Tips from Kenny the Car Guy

 By Kenny Walters

-Kenny Walters, a Temple Israel member, owns the award-winning auto shop Mufflers and More at 490 N. Pontiac Trail in Walled Lake, 248.668.1200, www.mufflersandmore.net.
+Kenny the Car Guy Walters, a member of Temple Israel, owns the award-winning auto shop Mufflers and More at 490 N. Pontiac Trail in Walled Lake, 248.668.1200, www.mufflersandmore.net.
 Email Kenny the Car Guy at Kenny@mufflersandmore.net.